brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 **Max Cut Depth:** Up to 8mm - 10mm (depending on material, acrylic and ply work best at up to 6mm) **Notable Features:** camera assisted job positioning; automatic focus; automated extraction, air assist and cooling system.

+# Induction Process
+**⚠️ This tool requires an induction before use.**

+To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 ## Camera Positioning System
 We have a super cool camera positioning system setup on the laser cutter.
 It allows you to put offcuts or irregular sized sheets inside and visually move your cut/engrave job around with a preview of where it's going to cut.